Skip navigation

 • Stop equipment or machinery and clear jams, using poles, bars, and hand tools, or remove damaged materials from conveyors.

-• Thread strapping through strapping tools; then secure battens with strapping to form protective pallets around extrusions.
+• Thread strapping through strapping tools and secure battens with strapping to form protective pallets around extrusions.

-• Weigh or measure materials and products, using scales or other measuring instruments, or read scales on conveyors that continually weigh products, in order to verify specified tonnages and prevent overloads.
+• Weigh or measure materials and products, using scales or other measuring instruments, or read scales on conveyors that continually weigh products, to verify specified tonnages and prevent overloads.

 Detailed Work Activities